 If you use washcloths, try to use a clean one each time you take a shower.
 And never share your washcloth with other people.

 If you dry off with a dirty towel after showering, you’re just transferring bacteria to your clean back.
-Damp towels breed bacteria, so make sure you hang your towels to dry after using them and wash them at minimum once per week.
+Damp towels breed bacteria, so make sure you hang your towels to dry after using them and wash them at a minimum once per week.

 Acne-prone skin needs moisture too!
 Keeping your skin adequately hydrated can help regulate sebum production.
 After showering, make sure to hydrate your back with a lightweight body lotion.

-Do you workout in old cotton t-shirts?
+Do you work out in old cotton T-shirts?
 Sure, cotton is breathable, but it also holds sweat against your skin, creating an ideal environment for acne-causing bacteria to thrive.
 If you’re prone to bacne, sweat-wicking fabrics are an absolute must for your gym routine.

 There’s a reason why your gym has showers!
-You might think you’re good to drive home and wash off later, but that extra 20 minutes is long enough to let acne-causing bacteria start working its magic (especially if you’re wearing tight workout clothes).
+You might think you’re good to drive home and wash off later, but that extra 20 minutes is long enough to let acne-causing bacteria start working their magic (especially if you’re wearing tight workout clothes).

 To get rid of bacne, strip off sweaty gym gear and shower as soon as you finish your workout.
 If you don’t have time to shower at the gym, changing out of your sweaty clothes and wiping your back with an antibacterial wipe can also help clear up bacne.